chrisbolin/graphql.github.io/site/docs/QuickStart-GettingStarted.md

 var graphqlHTTP = require('express-graphql');
 var express = require('express');

-// Import our data from above
-var data = require('./data.json');
+// Import the data you created above var data = require('./data.json');

-// Define our user type with two string fields: `id` and `name`.
+// Define the User type with two string fields: `id` and `name`.
 // The type of User is GraphQLObjectType, which has child fields
-// with their own types.
-var userType = new graphql.GraphQLObjectType({
+// with their own types (in this case, GraphQLString). var userType = new graphql.GraphQLObjectType({
   name: 'User',
   fields: {